 This workshop in less concerned with demonstrating “how to”, though we’ll do a bit of that through location shoots and group discussion.
 Our main goal will be to rigorously explore “why to” create any particular image.
 Like people, every structure, every space has a distinct character.
 Each has a story to tell.
 Some are poetic, some are political, some are simply practical.

 I’ll show examples of some recent assignment and personal work, discussing both the aesthetic pursuit and the commercial realities associated with each.
-In addition to the shorter practical sessions, a good deal of time will be spent evaluating and critiquing student images.
+In addition to the shorter practical sessions, time will be spent evaluating and critiquing student images.
 The intent of these critiques is to provide students with a vocabulary and a set of critical tools for ongoing self evaluation and improvement of their craft.